preludetech/tutorial-getting-git/tutorial/06-first-repo.md

 ## Video

-If you are struggling to follow along with the instructions here, [this video](https://www.youtube.com/watch?v=7TprabACC6Q) shows you exactly what to do.
+If you are struggling to follow along with the instructions here, [this video](https://www.youtube.com/watch?v=N9XmEnP6aF0) will help.

+Make sure you read this document even if you watch the video!

+And make sure you actually do the work.
+Type in the commands and play with this stuff!
+You cannot master a skill by watching someone talk.

 ## Stay organised!